Xe/site/blog/we-have-go-2.markdown

 one of the major arguments I remember hearing against them was that contexts "polluted" their function definitions and callsites.
-I can't disagree with this sentiment, at some level it really does look like contexts propagate "virally" throughout a codebase.

-I think that the net improvements to reliability and understandability of how things get stopped do make up for this though.
+I can't disagree with this sentiment, at some level it really does look like contexts propagate "virally" throughout a codebase.<br /><br />I think that the net improvements to reliability and understandability of how things get stopped do make up for this though.
 Instead of a bunch of separate ways to cancel work in each individual library you have the best practice in the standard library.
 Having contexts around makes it a lot harder to "leak" goroutines on accident.</xeblog-conv>

 ## Generics